flintlib/flint/doc/source/acb_theta.rst

 reasonable memory costs, and to use an average of strictly less than two complex multiplications per lattice point as `R\to \infty`.
 Moreover, these multiplications are performed at only a fraction of the full precision for lattice points far from the ellipsoid center.
 Different versions of the naive algorithm will rely on slightly different workers, so introducing a function pointer type is helpful to avoid code duplication.

+The methods in this section are only used when `g\geq 2`: when `g=1`, the naive algorithms will call functions from :ref:`acb_modular.h <acb-modular>` directly.

 .. type:: acb_theta_naive_worker_t